EthanKvachkoff/HarryPotterHousing/README.md

  Start Quiz Button - Used to start the Quiz

- Quiz GUI:
+ ### Quiz GUI:
   - Start by entering in your name you want to go by.
   - Answer the question by pressing the pull down menu labeled *Select an Answer*
   - Once every field has been filled out you can submit the quiz.
 View house/user information via the House Information Button.

-  Dialogue GUI:
+### Dialogue GUI:
-  -User enters their assigned ID into text field to search for there info.
+  - User enters their assigned ID into text field to search for there info.

-  Info Box GUI:
+### Info Box GUI:
-  -After Id is entered into the ID text field, user can click User Information button and the ID assigned info of the house will be displayed.
+  - After Id is entered into the ID text field, user can click User Information button and the ID assigned info of the house will be displayed.